-Caroline's Hua Dan story of setting up a social enterprise in China in the 2000s makes her an authoritative and inspiring writer and speaker on migration, China and the emerging world, innovation, social change and entrepreneurship, global governance, women's empowerment, arts for social change and spirituality and leadership.
+Caroline's remarkable Hua Dan story of setting up a social enterprise in China in the 2000s makes her an authoritative and inspiring writer and speaker on migration, China and the emerging world, innovation, social change and entrepreneurship, global governance, women's empowerment, arts for social change and spirituality and leadership.

-She is a frequent contributor to China Outlook and blogs on spirituality and transformative leadership on Huffington Post.
+She is a frequent writer and speaker and blogs on spirituality and transformative leadership on Huffington Post.
 Caroline also offers coaching and corporate consulting services.